MIT-SPARK/Kimera-VIO/README.md

 ----------------------
 - git clone https://github.com/laurentkneip/opengv (I did this in my "home/code/" folder)
 - (not needed in latest version) open CMakeLists.txt and set INSTALL_OPENGV to ON (this can be also done using cmake-gui)
-- using cmake-gui, set: the eigen version to the GTSAM one (for me: /Users/Luca/borg/gtsam/gtsam/3rdparty/Eigen). if you don't do so, very weird error appear (may be due to GTSAM and OpenGV using different versions of eigen!)
+- using cmake-gui, set: the eigen version to the GTSAM one (for me: /Users/Luca/borg/gtsam/gtsam/3rdparty/Eigen). if you don't do so, very weird error (TODO document) appear (may be due to GTSAM and OpenGV using different versions of eigen!)
 - in the opengv folder do:

 ```